xyz27900/kayak/docs/api/playwright/metamask.md

 | `accountName` | `string` | Name of the account to add. |

 ::: tip
-After adding an account, Metamask is automatically switched to the new account.
+After adding an account, MetaMask is automatically switched to the new account.
 To get new account data, you need to call [`metamask.account.getData`](#account-getdata).
 :::

 ## account.import

-Imports an account to Metamask.
+Imports an account to MetaMask.

 ### Usage